Braves vs. Twins Player Props Betting Odds

 Acuna Stats

-- Acuna has hit safely in seven games in a row.
-In his last 10 outings he is hitting .293 with two doubles, two home runs, seven walks and four RBI.
+- Acuna has hit safely in eight games in a row.
+In his last 10 outings he is batting .293 with two doubles, two home runs, six walks and five RBI.

 Acuna Recent Games